Dhole/dhole.github.io/content/post/reproducible_builds_debian_gsoc2015_update_1.md

 +++
 Categories = ["debian", "reproducible builds"] date = "2015-08-06T20:12:15+02:00"
-draft = true
 title = "Reproducible builds on Debian for GSoC 2015, 1st update"

 +++

-This is the second blog post I'm writing about my experiences contributing to Debian for Google Summer of Code 2015, following my [first post](/post/reproducible_builds_debian_gsoc2015/)
+This is the second blog post I'm writing about my experiences contributing to Debian for Google Summer of Code 2015 (check my [first post](/post/reproducible_builds_debian_gsoc2015/))

 # Status update